Christopher Orr

 Useful examples of Snippets on Customer.io

-Here’s a quick example of how I use the Snippets feature on Customer.io Journeys.
+Here are a few examples of how I use the Snippets feature on Customer.io Journeys.
 Snippets are handy dynamic shortcuts you can use in your messages: whether in an email subject or body, in a push notification, a Slack message, or anywhere else.

 Sometimes, a tiny touch — something as small as the right emoji — can make a product feel more intentional and human.
 For Planet Wild, where everything we do is very much connected to our planet, we often use the Earth emoji in email subject lines.